ajcvickers/ajcvickers.github.io/_posts/2016-11-09-internal-code-in-ef-core-1-1.md

 ---
-layout: post
+layout: default
-title: Internal code in EF Core 1.1
+title: "Internal code in EF Core 1.1"
 date: 2016-11-09 16:46
+day: 9th
+month: November
+year: 2016
 author: ajcvickers
-comments: true
-categories: [EF Core, Entity Framework]
+permalink: 2016/11/09/internal-code-in-ef-core-1-1/
 ---

+# EF Core 1.1
+# Internal code

 There is very little code in EF Core that is truely "internal".
 Instead, code that would traditionally have been internal has been made public but documented as internal.
 This post looks at what this means for application developers and how you can use this code responsibly.